ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0900 > added a folder name Repository in .DataAccess project and an another forlder IRepository inside the Repository folder.

 0904 > added <Folder Include="Data\" /> in .dataAccess.csproj.

+0908 > added a new item of type interface to the folder and named it IRepository.cs.